 What is preferred in a healthcare surface?

 The surfaces in a hospital have to accommodate everyone who encounters them, patients, guests and staff.
 They should be healthy, safe, and durable and look good.
 The longer they can maintain the attributes, the most cost effective the surfaces are.
 Surfaces are touched by everyone in a hospital lobby or a doctor’s waiting room, including children with runny noses and constant coughs, adults who put purses and food down on them, people who change diapers and even sit on the tabletops.
 Solid surfaces that do not scuff, scratch or mar are the preferred surfaces in any healthcare setting.
-The surfaces that can be easily clean with bleach and maintain their good looks for years are even better.
+The surfaces that can be easily clean with healthcare grade cleaning products and maintain their good looks for years are even better.